 Excursions and incursions vary from year to year depending on the curriculum topics covered in each year group.

 Living Waters Lutheran College supports the overseas aid and resettlement agency of the Lutheran Church of Australia, Australian Lutheran World Service (ALWS).
 We provide multiple opportunities throughout the year for students to develop the skills and understanding to aid people less fortunate than themselves.
 Students participate in an ALWS Day which focuses on challenges and hands-on activities which allow students and teachers to consider the difficulties people living in poverty can face due to war, economics and discrimination.
-Students are invited to participate in a number of fundraising activities throughout the school year.
+Students are invited to participate in several fundraising activities throughout the school year.